In Memoriam – Founding Attorney

 Joseph Miller, Esq.
 (Attorney)

 Joseph Miller is an intellectual property attorney with a broad range of experience in a variety of roles and industries.
 Joe’s practice covers most areas of intellectual property procurement and enforcement, including patent portfolio development and management, clearances, opinions, licensing, joint development agreements, due diligence, trademark portfolio development and management, trade secrets, and copyrights.
-Joe has represented clients in a variety of electrical, computer, and mechanical technologies, including RFID, tracking devices, electronic article surveillance, optics, telecommunication systems, wireless, sonar surveillance, wave digital filters, carbon nanotubes, printers, and valve systems.
+Joe has represented clients in a variety of electrical, computer, and mechanical technologies, including RFID, software, tracking devices, electronic article surveillance, optics, telecommunication systems, wireless, sonar surveillance, wave digital filters, carbon nanotubes, printers, and valve systems.